Skip to content

 • First-stage retrieval returns good candidates but imperfect ordering

-• You retrieve 50-100 candidates and want the top 10
+• You are retrieving 50 to 100 candidates and want only the top 10

-• Query-document relevance requires deep understanding
+• Query-document relevance requires deep semantic understanding

 Skip reranking when:

-• You need sub-10ms latency (reranking adds 20-100ms)
+• You need sub-10ms latency (reranking typically adds 20 to 100ms)

-• Your retrieval is already high quality
+• Your retrieval quality is already high enough

 query_text = "What is machine learning?"